 Its iconic A110, whose seductive silhouette is sometimes mistaken for a Porsche 911 by the uninitiated, has long been favoured by the more sophistiqué kind of petrol-head.
 The type who’d rather have a sexy bit of Gallic ooh-la-la in his garage than a ubiquitous German box of oom-pah-pah.

-So when Square Mile was offered the chance to test-drive Alpine’s new five-seater sportsback, the A390, on the twisting mountain passes above Marbella (well, Dieppe didn’t have been the same appeal in late December), the reply was a swift and certain “mais bien sûr”.
+So when Square Mile was offered the chance to test-drive Alpine’s new five-seater fastback, the A390, on the twisting mountain passes above Marbella (well, Dieppe didn’t quite have the same appeal in late December), the reply was a swift and certain “mais bien sûr”.

 Design-wise, the A390 leans fully into the DNA and heritage of the aforementioned A110 – never a bad thing when the car looks like it has been sculpted by the very wind itself, to quote a phrase used by Alpine’s parent company Renault.
 “A racing car in a suit” is another tagline with more than a dash of truth behind it.
 Like its track-loving cousin, the fastback hugs the road like Alain Delon embracing Brigitte Bardot on a Cote d’Azur beach.